DIY moth trapping (no kill!)

 I trap moths because it is fascinating to see what sorts of moths (and other insects) are flying around at night, normally unseen by us.
 But I don’t want to kill things, just so I can look at them.
 My moth traps are no kill.
 (More about that here).

 So how do you trap moths you may ask.
-Read on for moth sheets and moth traps …
+Read on for moth sheets or skip ahead for instructions on how to build your own bucket-and-funnel moth trap …

 What is a moth sheet?